Here are some common and basic FAQs I see repeated all over the web in various photography forums, along with my answers. So, call this…

-My recommendation is to start out with whatever kit lens comes with your camera, say, the 18-55mm for example.
+My recommendation is to start out with whatever kit lens comes with your camera, say, the 18-55mm for example (in the case of a DSLR).
 Then, go out and shoot.
 Over time, as you shoot, you’ll find yourself saying things like…”Dang, I can’t get as close as I want to that deer!”
 Or, “Gee, I wish I could focus closer on those ants!”
 Or, “I really don’t like the background bokeh (out-of-focus area) with my lens when I shoot portraits.”
 Or, “That lens is always blurry in the corners.”
 Or, “Why can’t I shoot at a faster shutter speed inside this dark gym?”
 Or, “Gee, I wish I could use just one lens for everything.”
 This means you are discovering a need that could potentially be filled by a certain type of lens.
 Once you have identified a real need, then you can do your research and go shopping.
 The Digital Photography Review link I gave in question #1 can help you with your investigation–and I would also search the photography forums and ask advice of experienced photographers (not sales people!) as there are lenses that have both good and bad reputations.
 And don’t write off third party lenses like Sigma, Tokina and Tamron as some focal lengths and versions can actually be very good.

 5) How do I get my pictures to look like photographer _______’s work (fill in a name)?